zitongcharliedeng/cognito/README.md

 **Step 1:** Install NixOS on the device - no desktop environment needed.

-**Step 2:** Go to `/etc/nixos/` and replace all files there with this repo (containing Nix configs), (ie., ~/nix-config) where `flake.nix` and home.nix is, and apply the configuration using a terminal in that directory and running the command `home-manager switch --flake`.
-Home-manager is defined inline from our config smartly by the command without needing its own initial install.
-Or nix run --extra-experimental-features "nix-command flakes" home-manager/release-23.11 -- switch --flake .#cognito
+**Step 2:** Go to `/etc/nixos/` and replace all files there with this repo (containing Nix configs), (ie., ~/nix-config) where `flake.nix` is, and apply the configuration using a terminal in that directory and running the command `nixos-rebuild switch --flake .#HOSTNAME`

 # 🚀 Installation